 Captain Christopher W Brunett

-Captain Brunett hails from Buffalo, NY.
-He graduated from the United States Naval Academy in 1989, with a degree in engineering and was designated a naval aviator in August 1991.
+Captain Brunett graduated from the United States Naval Academy in 1989, with a degree in engineering and was designated a naval aviator in August 1991.

 During his initial operational assignment to Helicopter Combat Support Squadron EIGHT (HC-8) in Norfolk, Virginia, Brunett deployed aboard USS PONCE (LPD 15), USS SAVANNAH (AOR 4) and USS DETROIT (AOE 3), flying the CH-46 Seaknight in support of Operations PROVIDE COMFORT, DESERT SHIELD and DESERT STORM.